What is APDS?

 IMPORTANCE OF GENETIC TESTING

-If you suspect your patient may have a PI, comprehensive genetic testing that includes APDS is essential for an accurate and timely diagnosis
+If you suspect your patient may have a PI, genetic testing that includes the genes that cause APDS can help inform a timely diagnosis

-Sponsored genetic testing option and genetic counseling are available for eligible patients regardless of insurance coverage or financial need
+Sponsored genetic testing option and genetic counseling are available for eligible patients and their families, regardless of insurance coverage or financial need

 IMMUNE IMBALANCE IN APDS

-- Dysregulated B and T cells may result in severe lymphoproliferation, recurrent infections, autoimmune disorders, and malignancies
+- Uncontrolled immune dysregulation and deficiency may result in severe lymphoproliferation, recurrent infections, autoimmune disorders, and lymphoma3

-- Lymphoproliferation can be a manifestation of immune dysregulation and is the most common malignancy in patients with APDS
+- Lymphoproliferation can be a manifestation of immune dysregulation and can be associated with an increased risk of lymphoma3

 How Joenja Works